Storage of Temporary Records

 There is no limit to the time an agency may keep temporary records retrieved from the Repository but it is desirable to have files returned as soon as they are no longer required by the agency.

 It is essential that agencies maintain a record showing the location of an item until it is returned to the Repository.
 This serves to minimise requests for items that may already have been sent to the agency.

 Returning Records to the Repository

-It is the responsibility of the borrowing agency to ensure that records are returned through a dedicated courier, or in person by a member of the agency's staff to the State Records Office Search Room, ground floor, Alexander Library Building.
+It is the responsibility of the borrowing agency to ensure that records are returned through a dedicated courier, or in person by a member of the agency's staff to the State Records Office at the Alexander Library Building.
 Please do not post or courier records directly to the Repository.

 Records must be wrapped securely for protection.

 If an agency decides to retain a record indefinitely, State Records Office staff must be advised in writing so that the relevant documentation can be amended.